raytiasha/Olist-operational-performance-analysis/README.md

 ## Insights Summary

 In order to evaluate campaign performance, we focused on the following key metrics:
-Demand Patterns
+- Demand Patterns

-### Demad Patterns
+#### Demand Patterns
-Order demand increased significantly from 324 orders in October 2016 to a peak of 7,544 orders in November 2017.
+- Order demand increased significantly from 324 orders in October 2016 to a peak of 7,544 orders in November 2017.
 Following this rapid growth period, demand stabilized throughout most of 2018, averaging approximately 6,700 orders per month through August.
 This trend suggests strong platform adoption and expansion during 2017, followed by a period of more consistent and mature demand levels in 2018.

 ---
 View the source data [here](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) and the table details [here](https://github.com/raytiasha/Olist-operational-performance-analysis/blob/main/Dataset.md).